BioDepot/BioDepot-workflow-builder/README.md

 Try the following:
 1. Open a new browser window
 2. Maximize the window
-3. Type in the url to connect to Bwb but do not let it auto-complete e.g. localhost:6080 **NOT** localhost:6080/auto_html
+3. Type in the url to connect to Bwb but do not let it auto-complete e.g. localhost:6080 **NOT** localhost:6080/vnc_auto.html

-The technical explanation is that Bwb resizes to the window size that it detects it is first connected to a browser by cycling through a series of different endpoints.
+The technical explanation is that Bwb resizes to the window size that it detects when it is first connected to a browser by cycling through a series of different endpoints.
 However, the last url may get cached and may skip the resizing steps.

 ### STAR and Kallisto won't run
 There are two common reasons: